Emergency Treatment of Allergic Reactions to Foods

 Do not delay in seeking help.
 You should always seek emergency treatment (IE. Call 911) when you have an allergic reaction.

-Get a medic alert (you can get medic alert bracelets from various places including MedicAlert, 911medalert, and American Medical ID) and don't forget to wear it!
+Get a medic alert (you can get medic alert bracelets from various places including MedicAlert or American Medical ID) and don't forget to wear it!